anandology/python-practice-book/source/1-getting-started.rst

 The body of the function is indented.
 Indentation is the Python's way of grouping statements.

-The functions be used in any expressions.
+The functions can be used in any expressions.

 .. code-block:: python